contentful/contentful-core.php/README.md

 ## Requirements

-This package requires PHP 7.2 or above or PHP 8.0 or above.
+This package requires PHP 8.0 or above.

 ## About